NetherrackMP/NetherrackMP/.github/ISSUE_TEMPLATE/crash.md

 ---
 name: Crash
-about: Report a crash in PocketMine-MP (not plugins)
+about: Report a crash in Netherrack-MP (not plugins)
 title: Server crashed
 labels: ''
 assignees: ''